-I recently returned from a trip to Turks and Caicos where I fell in love!
+Turks and Caicos is one of my favorite destinations.
 This island chain is the best kept secret in the Caribbean although they are technically not in the Caribbean, but rather the Atlantic.
 They are made up of 40 islands and cays but only 8 are inhabited and lie 550 miles southeast of Miami, just below the Bahamas.
 The official language is English and the currency is the US$.

 Here are my top 10 reasons to fall for Turks and Caicos: